Prostate cancer is the 2nd most frequent malignancy in men around the globe.

-The mortality and incidence rates of prostate carcinoma increase with age.
+The incidence and mortality rates of prostate cancer are known to increase significantly with advancing age.

-Here, you can find out the signs that prostate cancer has spread, including why and where it spreads.
+Here, you can find out the metastatic prostate cancer symptoms, signs that prostate cancer has spread, including why and where it spreads.

 Get Your FREE PSA Lowering Diet Plan!